Skip to Main Content

 Be suspicious

 Think before you click.
 Emails from Nest will come from an email address ending in @nestpensions.org.uk or occasionally from @videosmart.com, a trusted partner.
 Any other address is likely to be fraudulent.
-Fake emails may use generic greetings like ‘Dear Customer’ or none at all and may threaten to close your account unless you take action.
-Don’t open or click on anything you find unusual, just forward these emails to phishing@nestpensions.org.uk and then delete them.
+Fake emails may use generic greetings like ‘Dear Customer’ or none at all.
+They may threaten to close your account unless you take action.

-Check your pension pot
+Know your pension pot

 If you're a victim of fraud, the faster you notice the better.
-We recommend you regularly log in to your online account and check your pension pot balance, your contributions over the last 12 months and any withdrawals from your pot.
+We recommend you regularly log in to your Nest account and check your pension pot balance, your contributions over the last 12 months and any withdrawals from your pot.
 Whether you joined Nest yourself or through your employer, get in touch if you have any questions which need answering.

 Protect your data